 It’s fairly safe to assume Nike and the Jordan Brand would want to go big with their first partner in either conference.
 Michigan is one of the biggest names you will find in the Big Ten.
 The same is true of North Carolina in the ACC and Oklahoma in the Big 12.

 Could Jordan Brand land Alabama in the SEC, or would another program make more sense?
 The fun that could be had with Kentucky wearing a Jordan logo for UNC fans would be endless, but the Wildcats would seem to make some sense.
 But Kentucky isn’t quite the draw in football that would benefit the Jordan Brand.
-The most likely candidate in the SEC could actually be Florida, even though the Gators.
-The football product may leave something to be desired right now, but Florida could potentially be a great fit for what the Jordan Brand would seek.
+The most likely candidate in the SEC could actually be Florida, even though the football product may leave something to be desired right now.
+Florida could potentially be a great fit for what the Jordan Brand would seek.
 And if Florida passes, then Tennessee would be wise to swoop in and land the deal themselves.
 The football program is still a valuable asset and the Lady Vols are one of the powers in women’s basketball.
 There is much to like about the Vols as a possible Jordan Brand partner in the future, and Tennessee is one of Nike’s newest partners after the school ditched Adidas in 2015.

 As for the Pac-12, the answer is simple.
 USC.